 Kevin Johnson to address race at April gathering

-LOUISVILLE – For the Rev. Kevin Johnson, the assassination of Dr. Martin Luther King, Jr. and the aftermath that surrounded his death, became a pivotal turning point in his life.
+For the Rev. Kevin Johnson, the assassination of the Rev. Dr. Martin Luther King, Jr. and its aftermath became a turning point in his life.
 Raised in Washington, D.C., Johnson climbed the stairwell of a high rise under construction after the shooting and witnessed a city in anger as riots broke out in the nation’s capital.

 Johnson says he began to grapple with the question of what could make people respond in such a violent, angry way.

-“The riots in D.C. had an interesting dynamic, similar to the Hebrews narrative with the Passover, where the people of God were instructed to put the blood of the lamb over their door and the death angel would pass over,” he said.
+“The riots in D.C. had an interesting dynamic, similar to the Hebrews narrative with the Passover.
+There the people of God were instructed to put the blood of the lamb over their doors and the death angel would pass over,” he said.
 “In D.C. if you had a small family business or store and you wrote ‘Black is Beautiful’ on the window, the looters would pass your business over.”

-Johnson was raised in a Christian family, attending a predominantly black Baptist church where he was later ordained.
-He later served as a community organizer and children’s ministry staff member with the Sojourners Community and eventually moved to the Presbyterian Church (U.S.A.)
-For the past 22 years, he has served as pastor of the Calvary Presbyterian Church in Detroit, Michigan.
-He has also served on the Advisory Committee to the General Assembly on Social Witness Policy since 2012.
+Johnson was raised in a Christian family, attending a predominantly black Baptist church where he would be ordained.
+He later served as a community organizer and children’s ministry staff member with the Sojourners Community and eventually moved to the Presbyterian Church (U.S.A.).
+For the past 22 years, he has served as pastor of Calvary Presbyterian Church in Detroit.
+He has served on the Advisory Committee to the General Assembly on Social Witness Policy since 2012.

 “One of the challenges of the social justice movement in America is the fact that we are so steeped in this world.
 It’s a part of our existence.
 Even for those of us who call ourselves champions for justice and peace, we are drinking the Kool-Aid,” said Johnson.
 “We have pension programs and we’re worried about investments and IRAs, but we have not divested ourselves from the very sins and evils of this corrupt society.
 We are out here protesting for a just society and yet we are drunk with the wine of the world.”